Welcome! This page introduces me and my wife (Mr. & Mrs. FFP) and will give you a bit of an idea regarding who we are and where we’ve come from.

-We managed to save 60% or so of our income for several years in this fashion, while job requirements continued to become more and more onerous and all-consuming.
+We managed to save a significant portion of our income for several years in this fashion, while job requirements continued to become more and more onerous and all-consuming.

 Hours per week occasionally climbed into the 90-hour range.
 I found myself missing family get-togethers, vacations, and even funerals.
 My life consisted of an eat-sleep-work hell that involved not seeing my wife for days on end.
 I couldn’t even live for the weekends anymore, as those found me in the office as well.